A New Life Together

 • Harness, collar, leash

 • Bring a few options for the pup to chew on too – bullies are a good bet

 You will need to stop along the way for a bathroom break.
-Use a word or phrase that will become the pup’s elimination cue, like “show me”, “do the business”… you get the idea.
+Use a word or phrase that will become the pup’s elimination cue, like “show me”, or “do the business”… you get the idea.
 Be sure and treat the puppy for going.

 Take pup directly to the chosen bathroom spot immediately upon arriving home, even before the pup goes into the house for the first time.
-Keep pup on leash.
+Keep the pup on a leash.
 Be prepared with a treat if the pup goes.

 There is a honeymoon period for the first week or so when you bring a new pup home.
 Your puppy may be quiet, more placid, and not very nippy.
 He is dealing with a lot of newness.
 As he acclimates to his new home he will start to change.
 You will know when the honeymoon is over.